distributedlife/distributedlife.com/data/food/ramen.md

 I get home and thrill Jess with my exciting mission.
 She tells me we already have bonito flakes.
 She picked them up from a Japanese shop on a whim.

+On a whim.

 # Day two

 Day two of the recipe involves making a soup stock and then boiling a vegetarian pork roll in it for 2-3 hours.
 Real pork is normally bound together to stop it from falling apart.
 I’m not sure what will happen to the veg-pork roll.
 It could become soggy and drift apart like a croutons in a pond.
 A totally unsatisfying ramen.
 A potentially satisfying gruel.

 I risk it all and combine the stock and *pork* and let it bubble away for 2-3 hours.
 I’m looking to get stock down to about 1.6 litres.
 That’s 400m of stock per bowl.
 The log stays together than I wrap up and put it in the freezer.

 When the time comes, bring it out of the freezer and let it defrost for 15 minutes.
 With a cleaver, cut narrow slices.
-The permafrost pork roll slices cleanly and effortlessly.
+If you have it defrosted just the right amount your permafrost pork roll will slice cleanly and effortlessly.

 # Day three